Jun 19, 2013

 Just before I passed over a bridge and started heading up the east side of the Cascades for the last section of desert mountains, I had my one and only "incident" of the trip.
 I’d stopped at a "scenic viewpoint" to admire a man-made reservoir and had just enjoyed the fact that, at near sea level, my TDM could do wheelies in three gears exiting the parking lot.
 A few hundred feet from the exit a large dog or coyote ran onto the highway and stopped right in my path.
 Grabbing more than my usual two fingers full of TDM brakes, I decelerated from fast to stopped in well under a zillionth of a second.
 The mutt looked at me, barked, and picked another lane to scratch his ass.
 I crossed the bridge a little more slowly than the rest of the traffic while I shook out the dampness in my jeans.

 I rolled into Bellevue, Washington about noon and parked myself on a friend’s couch for a few hours.
 That night, we took in a pier-side concert, War and Tower of Power, and a lot of Seattle’s downtown sights, by car.
 I still loved my TDM, but I was beat.
 I think the desert did it.
 For two more days, I goofed off, played basketball, and enjoyed being away from the road.
 I visited the Microsoft "campus" and was depressed at the "information highway" working conditions.
 Very prison-like.
+I was hanging in my friend's office when Bill Gates and a collection of application executives came wandering through one evening close to midnight.
+I got to hear Bill reprimand a few millionaires for their sloppy code; line by line.
 In retrospect, it’s difficult to remember which parts in my memories came from Microsoft’s offices and which parts were from the "Underground Seattle" tour.
 By Tuesday I was ready to roll again.